kvitajakub/kvitajakub.github.io/_posts/2016-01-21-warm-welcome.markdown

 - I am *NOT* going to write about my personal life.
 At least not about my beliefs and boring stuff.
 - I could write something about social interaction, maybe compilation of sources I am using.
 I need to think about that.

 Currently I invest a lot of time to deep learning and my thesis.
 Next topic on my list is statistics and I want to do some Coursera courses or similar, which would be a nice topic.
-I can also write about virtualization and more about deep learning, but that depends on what I am going to work on, after my graduation.
+I can also write about virtualization and more about deep learning, but that depends on what I am going to work on after my graduation.